What Does an Education Counselor or School Psychologist Do?

-While a doctorate is not a requirement for education counselors, the added academic training often garners advanced pay to match the added expertise.
-A doctoral degree can also be helpful for those who wish to enter private practice or who wish to write and publish as part of their careers.
-The advanced degree will elevate one's status and perhaps even the chances of publication.
-There are three degree types that education counselors can earn: PhD, PsyD (Doctor of Psychology), and EdD (Doctor of Education).
+While a doctorate is not a requirement for becoming a school counselor, the added academic training often garners advanced pay to match the added expertise.
+A doctoral degree in school counseling can also be helpful for those who wish to enter private practice or who wish to write and publish as part of their careers.
+The advanced degree in school counseling will elevate one's status and perhaps even the chances of publication.
+There are three degree types that a guidance counselor can earn: PhD, PsyD (Doctor of Psychology), and EdD (Doctor of Education).
 For each of these, students will need to complete a minimum of 90 graduate semester hours, which takes approximately 5 to 6 years of full-time study.
-Prior to licensure, aspiring education counselors should also complete 1200-1500 hours of supervised work under a licensed professional, 600 of which should be in a school setting.
+Prior to licensure, an aspiring guidance counselor should also complete 1200-1500 hours of supervised work under a licensed professional, 600 of which should be in a school setting.
 However, some programs require up to 2000 hours.

 Along the way to a doctoral degree in education counseling, students will take courses that can include, but are not limited to:

 - Developmental Psychopathology

 - Grant Writing